geo-python/site/source/lessons/L2/git-basics.rst

 On the command line, ``git pull`` fetches and merges changes from the remote repository, and ``git pull`` publishes local changes.

-That's all you need to know about Git for know :)
+That's all you need to know about Git for now :)

 Git from the command line